 What if my education and background are not computer-related?

-Indifference to Software Development, Software Testing open for the people from other industry domains.
+In difference to Software Development, Software Testing is open to the people from other industry domains.
 For example, if your background is in economics or accounting, then companies developing financial and accounting applications will be happy to hire you as a tester.
-Or if you are a doctor or nurse, then you will have a value for the companies developing software for medicine or pharmaceutical industries.
-A former pilot would be a great tester of air traffic software and former school teacher for educational, School Management, or Course Management applications.
+Or if you are a doctor or nurse, then you will have value for the companies developing software for the medicine or pharmaceutical industries.
+A former pilot would be a great tester of air traffic software and a former school teacher for educational, School Management, or Course Management applications.
 Why?
-Because a software tester is validating software from the user point of view and being a subject matter expert will help to uncork potential problems easier.
+Because a software tester is validating software from the user’s point of view and being a subject matter expert will help to uncork potential problems easier.

 Are there any books I need to buy for the course?

 No, our qa course contains enough theoretical materials and does not require any book.
 At the same time, there are excellent books for software testing that will benefit the students who are going to pursue a career in this field.
 They don’t just make your understanding of software testing methodologies deeper, but will also serve as great references in years to come.
 The books we recommend are:

 Does CF109 course provide me with enough knowledge to find a job as a software tester?

 Yes, our “Software QA and Software Testing” course is sufficient enough to successfully pass an interview and start working as a software tester (or equivalent job title).
 And while software testing as a separate profession is relatively new, there is a well-defined set of skills and knowledge for the Software Tester profession.
 Please take a look at the table below:

 |Windows OS||Working knowledge of Windows Operating System is required||Pre-requisite for the course|

 |MS Word/Excel||Working knowledge of MS Word and MS Excel is required||Pre-requisite for the course|